provider image

 • Research shows that some medications increase the risk of falls in older adults.
 Examples include antidepressants, sleep medications, muscle relaxants, and blood pressure medications.

-• If you’re worried about your balance or risk for falls, review your medication list with your healthcare professional.
+• If you’re worried about your balance or risk for falls, review your medication list with your healthcare team.
 Often, they can lower your medication dose or even stop it all together.
 This can help you feel more confident on your feet as you age.

 Senior woman who has fallen outside on the lawn.